KITATUS/KITATUS.github.io/_posts/2022-04-22-gamedevterminology.md

 Game Design Document (GDD)
 : A highly detailed, descriptive document that acts as the central hub for the design of a project.

+Graphics Processing Unit (GPU)
+: Component within a computer or console that focuses on handling graphics and rendering.

 ### H